Skip to main content

 Account and Access

 Yes, a small amount.
-Solana charges a transaction fee (approximately 0.000005 SOL per transaction) and creating accounts on-chain requires a rent deposit (approximately 0.002 SOL), which is recovered when the account is closed.
-In total, you need a few cents worth of SOL in your wallet.
+Solana charges a transaction fee (about 0.000005 SOL per transaction) and creating accounts on-chain requires a rent deposit.
+The rent is recovered automatically when the account is closed (orders close after they fill or expire, positions close when claimed or marked as lost).

 Jupiter Predict restricts access from US and South Korea IP addresses.
 Availability in other regions depends on local regulations.
 Jupiter does not provide legal advice on whether prediction market trading is permitted in your jurisdiction.